kubernetes-sigs/aws-fsx-csi-driver/examples/kubernetes/dynamic_provisioning_s3/README.md

-## Dynamic Provisioning with data repository Example
+## Dynamic Provisioning with Data Repository
 This example shows how to create a FSx for Lustre filesystem using persistence volume claim (PVC) with data repository integration.

 Amazon FSx for Lustre is deeply integrated with Amazon S3.
 This integration means that you can seamlessly access the objects stored in your Amazon S3 buckets from applications mounting your Amazon FSx for Lustre file system.
 Please check [Using Data Repositories](https://docs.aws.amazon.com/fsx/latest/LustreGuide/fsx-data-repositories.html) for details.